Our fish is mostly from WA Australia.

 This fish is best cooked whole, with skin on.
 Here are a few standout ways to enjoy it:

-• Baked Trout: Stuffed with dill, garlic and citrus, wrapped in foil
+- Baked Red Emperor: Stuffed with herbs and citrus, wrapped in foil

 ✅ Final Word